 Let me tell you about a very special day.
-Last Sunday I became part of something really amazing and I couldn’t be any happier about it.
+Last Sunday I became part of something really amazing, the Divurgent workshop, and I couldn’t be any happier about it.

 Most of you are probably not going to understand why this is a such a big deal for me and that’s OK.
 I am still going to tell you about it.

-Last year I became aware of this photography workshop through one of my Instagram friends.
-It looked like a really cool event so I started following their page and also the brains (and the heart) behind it, Hana Zebzazi.
+Last year I became aware of this photography workshop in London through one of my Instagram friends.
+It looked like a really cool event so I started following their page and also the brains (and the heart) behind it, Hana Zebzabi.

 Once it was announced that there was going to be another workshop in January I knew I wanted to be a part of it.
 Got my portfolio ready in time for it and when the applications opened I applied.